medic/cht-docs/content/en/contribute/code/_index.md

 weight: 1
 description: >
   How to contribute to code to the CHT
-relatedContent: >
-  apps/guides/hosting/core-developer
 ---

 {{% alert title="Setup development environment" %}}
-See the [CHT Core Developer Setup guide]({{% ref "apps/guides/hosting/core-developer" %}}) for detailed instructions on how to setup your development environment.
+See the [CHT Core Developer Setup guide]({{% ref "contribute/code/core/dev-environment" %}}) for detailed instructions on how to setup your development environment.
 {{% /alert %}}

 The Core Framework of the Community Health Toolkit is powered by people like you.
 Your contributions help us create open source technology for a new model of healthcare that reaches everyone.